-Consistent attendance and active participation are expected.
-Students will keep a reading journal which will form the basis for a series of short reaction papers.
-There will be one shorter analytical essay and a longer seminar paper, plus a concise presentation summarizing your research.
-Depending on enrollment, each student may be expected either to lead class discussion for a day at some point during the semester or to offer a series of three-minute “leads” to stimulate our discussion throughout the semester.
+Assignments include a reading journal, short reflections, an analytical essay, and a research project.
+Depending on enrollment, each student may be expected either to lead class discussion for 30 minutes at some point during the semester or to offer a series of three-minute “leads” to stimulate our discussion throughout the semester.

 THE MOST UP TO DATE TIMELINE